A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

-On the other hand, if there exists \(N_{i,k}\) that satisfy (\ref{robust equivalent}), then the objective value of the optimal solution to the parametric problem (\ref{prime1})-(\ref{prime2}) is bounded above and thus there exists \(\beta_{ l,k}\), \(\gamma_{ l,k}\) and \(\theta\) such that (\ref{dual2})-(\ref{dual3}) are satisfied.
-Thus, the equivalence of interest is proved. \(\square\)
+On the other hand, if there exists $N^{k}$ that satisfies \eqref{robust equivalent}, then the objective value of the optimal solution to the parametric problem \eqref{prime1}-\eqref{prime2} is bounded above and thus there exists $\beta_{l}^k$, $\gamma_{l}^k$ and $\theta$ such that \eqref{dual2}-\eqref{dual3} are satisfied.
+This shows the desired equivalence result. \end{proof}